Meet The Team

 A group of ex Amazonians and Amazon experts

 We are a team of ex Amazonians and Amazon experts from North America and Europe.
 We have expertise in vendor and seller management, marketing, copywriting, advertising, translation and catalogue and product management.

 We have been working with Amazon since 2004.
 These were pre-Vendor Central and Seller Central days!
 We have evolved with Amazon, developing skill sets and knowledge to help sellers and vendors be successful on Amazon.

-I started my career in buying, working for a chain of bricks and mortar stores in the UK.
+I started my career in buying, working for a chain of brick-and-mortar stores in the UK.
 An opportunity to work for Amazon came up in 2004, and what felt like a risky move at that time, was the best step I took.
-I spent over 7 years working for Amazon UK in vendor management, working across multiple product categories including Home & Garden, Personal Care, Sports & Fitness and Clothing.
-During my time at Amazon, I launched Sports and Clothing into the UK market, developed the graduate scheme for Vendor Managers and was part of the project of moving a number of admin tasks over from the retail teams to the vendor support team in India, this included travelling to Chennai to support them through the transition.
-I even remember the launch of Vendor Central… now I am showing my age!
+I spent more than 7 years working for Amazon UK in vendor management, working across multiple product categories including Home & Garden, Personal Care, Sports & Fitness and Clothing.
+During my time at Amazon, I launched Sports and Clothing into the UK market, developed the graduate scheme for Vendor Managers and was part of the project of moving a number of admin tasks from the retail teams over to the vendor support team in India.
+This included travelling to Chennai to support them through the transition.
+I even remember the launch of Vendor Central … now I am showing my age!